 - pornography or obscenity involving a minor

-Can you tell me how to expunge criminal juvenile records?
-Expungement Letter Sample
+How to expunge criminal juvenile records?
+Michigan Expungement Form

 Can an expunged or sealed record be used for future convictions?
-How To Expunge A Criminal Record
+Expungement Forms

 Yes.
-Courts will unseal records expunged for future convictions.
+Expunged records are open for future convictions.
 Further, when prosecuted for a crime, an accused has to disclose all prior convictions, along with expunged convictions, if any.

 Will expunged records be available for background checks?
-How To Get Record Expunged
+Getting Your Criminal Record Expunged

-Generally, expunged records will not be accessible to public and once sealed such records cannot be used for law enforcement or civil use.
+Generally, expunged records will not be accessible to the public and once sealed such records cannot be used for law enforcement or civil use.
 A record expunged cannot be used for criminal history checks or background checks by any private or public entity.
-However, some jurisdictions allow for scrutiny of expunged records for employment verification of law enforcement officers and in jobs involving children or aged persons.
+However, some jurisdictions allow for scrutiny of expunged records for employment verification of law enforcement officers and in jobs involving children or seniors.